awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-common-scenarios.md

 }
 ```

-Remember that any time you change the agent configuration file, you must then restart the agent to have the changes take effect\.
+Remember that any time you change the agent configuration file, you must restart the agent to have the changes take effect\.

-## Sending Metrics and Logs to a Different AWS Account<a name="CloudWatch-Agent-send-to-different-AWS-account"></a>
+## Sending Metrics and Logs to a Different Account<a name="CloudWatch-Agent-send-to-different-AWS-account"></a>

-To have the CloudWatch agent send the metrics, logs, or both to a different AWS account, specify a `role_arn` parameter in the agent configuration file on the sending server\.
+To have the CloudWatch agent send the metrics, logs, or both to a different account, specify a `role_arn` parameter in the agent configuration file on the sending server\.
 The `role_arn` value specifies an IAM role in the target account that the agent uses when sending data to the target account\.
 This role enables the sending account to assume a corresponding role in the target account when delivering the metrics or logs to the target account\.

-You can also specify two separate `role_arn` strings in the agent configuration file: one to use when sending metrics, and another for sending logs\.
+You can also specify two separate `role_arn` strings in the agent configuration file: one to use when sending metrics and another for sending logs\.

-The following example of part of the `agent` section of the configuration file sets the agent to use `CrossAccountAgentRole` when sending metrics and logs to a different AWS account\.
+The following example of part of the `agent` section of the configuration file sets the agent to use `CrossAccountAgentRole` when sending metrics and logs to a different account\.

 ```
 {